 How is the pharmaceutical industry involved?

 An Industries Forum with representatives from 11 pharmaceutical companies has been established.
-This group is providing evidence, data and input to the Taskforce.
-8 members of the Industries Forum have provided financial backing to the Taskforce.
+This group provides evidence, data and input to the work of the Taskforce.
+Eight members of the Industries Forum have provided financial backing to the Taskforce in its first year.

 Does lung disease just affect smokers?